 Thanks to the systematic lightweight construction concept, the SQ7 TDI weighs just 2,270 kilograms (5,004.5 lb) without a driver.
 The body is a multi-material construction.
 Hot-shaped and thus extremely strong sheets form the backbone of the occupant cell; the outer skin is made of aluminum.
 The center of mass is low – another factor for the sporty handling.

 A diffuser insert with an aluminum trim piece encloses the four rectangular exhaust tailpipes.
-SQ7 TDI and V8T emblems adorn the front, the fenders and the rear.
+SQ7 TDI and V8T emblems adorn the front, fenders and rear.

 Further information about the official fuel consumption figures and official, specific CO2 emissions of new passenger cars can be found in the “Guide to fuel consumption, CO2 emissions and electricity consumption of new cars,” which is available free of charge from all sales outlets and from DAT (Deutsche Automobil Treuhand GmbH), Hellmuth-Hirth-Strasse 1, 73760 Ostfildern-Scharnhausen, Germany (www.dat.de).